PranavSalunke/FBChatCrawlerAndAnalyzer/README.md

 This does a similar thing to the `topXwords` in the crawler.
 This file works on the json created by `chatCrawler`.
 This allows you to find the top X words *after* you have created the json file.
 This also allows you to find the top words a particular person has used as well as the top words from the entire chat history.

-There are a couple setting variables at the bottom
+There are a couple setting variables at the bottom that can be changed in `settings.py`

+Does a simple grouped bar graph as well (if `graphWords = True` in settings)

 ## Inspiration